GameFoundry/bsf/Documentation/GitHub/compiling.md

  - MSVC++ 14.0 (Visual Studio 2015)
  - Clang

-You can build it using a Visual Studio solution directly, available in the Build/VS2015 directory.
-Or you can generate a makefile or an IDE solution using CMake.
+Use CMake to generate a VS solution, makefile or other type of build file.
 CMake root file is available at Source/CMakeLists.txt.

 Banshee currently only compiles on Windows, but Mac & Linux ports are coming soon.

 # Third party dependencies